firasabdelaziz/BankMarketingPrediction/readme.md

 ## 📐 Features

-- **Predict Client Subscription**: Use the form to input contract duration, employee variation rate, and client age to predict whether a client will subscribe to a term deposit.
+- **Predict Client Subscription**: Use the form to input contact duration, employee variation rate, and client age to predict whether a client will subscribe to a term deposit.
 - **XGBoost Machine Learning Model**: The predictions are powered by an XGBoost model (`xgboost_model.json`) that processes input data and returns a probability.
 - **Interactive UI**: Built with **Bootstrap 5**, the UI is responsive and user-friendly, providing a clean and modern design.

 ## 🖥️ Files Overview

 ### 1. **`prediction/forms.py`**
-   - Contains the form where users input values for contract duration, employee variation rate, and client age.
+   - Contains the form where users input values for contact duration, employee variation rate, and client age.

 ### 2. **`prediction/views.py`**
    - Handles the view logic to process the form and pass the results to the template.